fbpx

 2) Worsens bad breath

 A common side effect of patients who vape daily is bad breath.
-Nicotine affects your body’s ability to create saliva and keep away oral bacteria.
+Nicotine affects your body’s ability to create saliva and prevent oral bacteria.
 This can result in excessive bacteria that cause bad breath.
 The build-up of bacteria may also cause infections that, if left untreated, could cause long-term issues such as oral cancer and heart disease.

 3) Increases teeth grinding